berenickt/berenickt/README.md

 </div>

 Welcome to my page.
-I'm SeoungWoo, Front-end developer from Republic of Korea 😁, and try to grow up.
+I am an optimist who strives for user-centric development and enjoy writing articles to organize my thoughts.

-- 🌱 I’m currently interested in `Electron`
+- 🌱 I’m currently interested in `Electron`, `Nest.js`
 - ⚽ Fun fact: I love to soccer and reading. 📚

 <br />